jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Morphisms of schemes.md

 Write $\mathbb{A}_{\mathbb{F}}^{n + 1} \setminus \{ 0 \}$ as the union of all the distinguished opens $D(x_{i}) \cong \operatorname{Spec} \mathbb{F}[x_{0}, x_{1}, \dots, x_{n}]_{x_{i}}$.
 We want to map these to [[Algebraic geometry --- rising-sea/notes/Projective schemes#_definition _ homogeneous vanishing sets, projective distinguished open|projective distinguished opens]] $D_{+}(x_{i}) = \operatorname{Spec} (\mathbb{F}[x_{0}, x_{1}, \dots, x_{n}]_{x_{i}})_{0}$.
 There's an obvious map here — just the inclusion of the degree $0$ part into the whole ring.
 They agree on intersections — on $D(x_{i} x_{j}) \to D_{+}(x_{i} x_{j})$ they both restrict to the map induced by the inclusion $(\mathbb{F}[x_{0}, x_{1}, \dots, x_{n}]_{x_{i} x_{j}})_{0} \to \mathbb{F}[x_{0}, x_{1}, \dots, x_{n}]_{x_{i} x_{j}}$.
 Thus, they glue to give a scheme map.

 ---

+We have shown already that [[Algebraic geometry --- rising-sea/notes/Morphisms of ringed spaces#_definition _ the category of ringed spaces|morphisms of ringed spaces compose]].
+It's clear that the composition of a morphism of local rings is still a morphism of local rings.
+Since the stalk morphisms of the composition are just compositions of the stalk morphisms with some extra $\pi_{*} \mathscr{O}_{X, p} \to \mathscr{O}_{X, p}$ bits in between this means that morphisms of local ringed spaces, and thus, morphisms of schemes compose too.
+Clearly this gives a category of schemes.
+We denote this category by $\mathsf{Sch}$.